TeresaWehmeier/kickstarter_analysis/README.md

 1. The most successful launch month for theater campaigns occurs in May, of which 67% are successful.
 2. June and April also experience higher than average campaign success.
 3. Great Britain has a higher success rate for June launch months, while the U.S. highest successful launch month is May.
-4. The least successful launch month for theater campaigns is in December at only 49% successful; lower campaign success rates are consistent across all countries.
+4. The least successful launch month for theater campaigns is in December at only 49% successful; lower campaign success rates based on launch date are consistent across all countries.
 5. Although Great Britain has only about 50% of the theater campaign market, their campaign success rates run much higher overall; Great Britain campaign success is 73% for all years and months launched, compared to only 58% in the U.S.

 ### Analysis of Outcomes Based on Goals

 ### Challenges and Difficulties Encountered